 It is always fun to build bathtub-sized boats.
 This video shows two handmade boats powered by battery packs and small electric motors that my son invented recently.
 A modified toy car powers the paddle boat; the air boat fan is a modified toy airplane propeller.

 Do you remember the challenge, to propel a homemade boat across a bathtub without using your hands to touch it, batteries or electricity?
-We came up with six ways to do this.
-Did you come with any that we didn't?
+We came up with more than six ways to do this.
+Did you come with any that we didn’t?
 Let us know!

 1. Wind or air movement